libertadpozos/eventbrite-events/README.md

 # Eventbrite event interface

-_Event interface using the [Public Eventbrite API](https://www.eventbrite.com/platform/api), which allows filtering by city and type of event_
+_Event interface using the [Public Eventbrite API](https://www.eventbrite.com/platform/api), which allows filtering by city and type of event._

 ## Starting 🚀